Sparking Curiosity, Strengthening Connection

 Knowledge

-With a Master of Science in Psychology, focused on clinical psychology and cognitive neuroscience, I bring insight into how the brain changes in dementia—and what that means for day-to-day life.
+With a Master of Science in Psychology, specialising in clinical psychology and cognitive neuroscience, I bring insight into mental health, human behaviour, and the healthy and changing brain.

 Inner Resources

-By nurturing these three areas— skills, knowledge, and inner resources—you can protect and deepen your relationship with the person you care about.
+By nurturing these three areas — skills, knowledge, and inner resources— you can strengthen and protect the relationship you share with the person you care about.